-One of the greatest benefits a Veteran of the United States Armed Services can get by serving our country is be eligible for a VA Loan.
+One of the greatest benefits a Veteran of the United States Armed Services can get by serving our country is to be eligible for a VA Loan.
 The VA Loan Program was launched back in 1944 to reward our Veterans for their service.
-Many Veterans returning from the second World Ward benefited from the newly created VA Loan where it made home ownership affordable and very easy.
+Many veterans returning from the Second World Ward benefited from the newly created VA Loans.
+It made homeownership affordable and very easy.

 - Being able for the veteran to qualify for VA Loan with bad credit or less than perfect credit